coolerputt01/NuekJS/readMe.md

 <!-- Import your .nuek component like this -->
 <script type="module">
   let show = true;
-  const myComponent = new NuekComponent("#app", "/components/Card.nuek", {
+  const nodeElement = new NuekStaticComponent("#app", "/components/Card.nuek", {
     title: "Hello",
     content: "This is from NuekJS!"
   }, 1,show);